 A study of relations and functions, inequalities, algebraic expressions and equations (absolute value, polynomial, radical, rational), with a special emphasis on linear and quadratic expressions and equations.
-The course fulfills TSI requirements for Math.

 Prerequisite: TSI Assessment score of 0-349 in Mathematics or a 'C' or better in TMTH 0365.